Any-Winter-4079/LLM-Arduino-Robot/README.md

 For the robot, install the Arduino IDE (for example, v2.3.2) on the computer, and then:

-Install esp32 (for example, v2.0.11) by espressif in the Boards Manager (left-side menu).
+Install esp32 (for example, v2.0.11) by espressif from the Boards Manager (left-side menu).

-Install ArduinoWebsockets (for example, v0.5.4) from in the Library Manager (left-side menu).
+Install ArduinoWebsockets (for example, v0.5.4) from the Library Manager (left-side menu).

+Install FreeRTOS (for example, v11.1.0-3) from the Library Manager (left-side menu).

 And then add the following GitHub libraries: